Jpsy/ha-ventilation-control/README.md

 The project was originally published on the German branch of makeprojects.com.
 Unfortunately, this offshoot no longer exists and the article is no longer available there.
 A dump of the article can be found in the [PDF in the root of this repo](Die%20klassische%20KWL%20wird%20smart!%20_%20Make_%20Projects%20De.pdf) (in German).
 All companion files can be found (somewhat disorganized) in the subdirectories of the repo:

 * /ESPHome =
 all ESPhome YAML files to program the different ESP8266 MCUs of the project.
-I used D1 mini MCUs.
+I used D1 mini MCUs by Lolin.
 * /HomeAssistant =
 files that contain YAML snippets to add to your configuration.yaml and to your Lovelace dashboard
 * /NodeRED =